sarshardorosti/InstantMesh-V2/README.md

 # How to Use

+Resource Challenges and Solutions
+During development, we faced significant challenges related to the high resource demands of the code, particularly RAM, CPU, and GPU utilization.
+Initial tests on a personal laptop (16GB RAM, NVIDIA RTX 3060 6GB GPU, AMD Ryzen 9 6900HX CPU) revealed that the system quickly reached full capacity, halting the process after generating only a few views.
+Subsequent tests on a more powerful setup at the university (13th Gen Intel Core™ i9-13700X, NVIDIA GeForce RTX 4080 16GB GDDR6 GPU, 64GB DDR5 7800MHz RAM, RedHat Enterprise 64bit) encountered similar issues, necessitating further code modifications.

+To optimize the process, we consolidated the generation of initial images into a single 'for' loop, which marginally increased processing speed and significantly reduced RAM and GPU requirements.
+Additionally, we cleared the pipeline after combining images to further minimize memory usage.
+Despite modifying mesh resolution, input image size, and generated multiview image dimensions, these changes did not yield a notable impact, leading to a decision to revert to the original settings.

+Model Adjustments and Performance
+We transitioned from the 'mesh_large' model to 'mesh_base'.
+Comparative analysis of the outputs derived from 'mesh_large' accessed online showed no significant difference compared to our test image.
+This indicated that the impact of combining selected angles, added to our code, could approximate the 'large' model results while using the 'base' model.
+Our experiences throughout the project helped us increase implementation speed and systematically improve quality, enabling additional code modifications for processing on personal systems.

 ## Download the models

 We provide 4 sparse-view reconstruction model variants and a customized Zero123++ UNet for white-background image generation in the [model card](https://huggingface.co/TencentARC/InstantMesh).